A Survey on Recent Approaches for Natural Language Processing in Low-Resource Scenarios: Transfer Learning

 \section{Transfer Learning}

 While distant supervision and data augmentation generate and extend task-specific training data, transfer learning reduces the need for labeled target data by transferring learned representations and models.
-This has two aspects: (i) Unlabeled data can be used to obtain pre-trained language representations.
-A strong focus in recent works on transfer learning in NLP lies in the use of pre-trained language representations like BERT~\cite{pre-train/devlin2019bert} as well as the training of domain-specific or multilingual representations. (ii) Auxiliary data can be used to train and transfer models from related tasks in the same language, or the same (or similar) task from other domains or languages.
+A strong focus in recent works on transfer learning in NLP lies in the use of pre-trained language representations that are trained on unlabeled data like BERT~\cite{pre-train/devlin2019bert}.
+Thus, this section starts with an overview of these methods (\autoref{sub:lm}) and then discusses how they can be utilized in low-resource scenarios, in particular, regarding the usage in domain-specific (\autoref{sub:domain-lm}) or multilingual low-resource settings (\autoref{sub:multi-lm}).

-\subsection{Pre-trained Language Representations}
+\subsection{Pre-Trained Language Representations}